jessicapeck/LoopLang/syntax.md

 - the function body is defined by indentation
 - `return` is used to specify what is returned from the function
 - the function return is specified by the contents of the parentheses
-- integer expressions, stitch sequences, and statement expression lists can be returned from a function
+- the types that can be returned from functions are the same as the types that can be stored in variables

 ```
 def foo(i):